MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/social-scenarios-with-yammer-and-sharepoint-server.md

 > [!NOTE]
 > If your SharePoint Server environment is hosted in a cloud environment, like Microsoft Azure Infrastructure as a Service (IaaS), the guidance in these articles also applies.

-## Scenarios for Yammer and SharePoint Server 2013
+## Scenarios for Yammer and SharePoint Server

-Read these articles for common scenarios on integrating Yammer and SharePoint Server 2013.
+Read these articles for common scenarios on integrating Yammer and SharePoint Server.

 |Scenario icon**                   ![Scenario icon](../media/mod_icon_scenarios_M.png)                 **|**Content**|**Description**|
 |:-----|:-----|:-----|